MicrocontrollersDev/Alternatives/SkyblockExtras.md

 List is a WIP.
 Anything with just a ?, I either do not know of an alternative or I do not know what the feature even is.
 Anything with a ? after mod is things I think offer an alternative but I'm not sure of.

 Since I also do not have a full list of features, this is going off of a relatively old YouTube video.
-There is nothing I can do about this.
+There is nothing I can do about this until a list of features is released (why doesn't the paid mod already provide this... if I'm paying for something, I'd like to know what I'm paying for).

 ## General